anibalsande/Group5-UDC-Seneca/README.md

    **Note**: You can create a model with no name.
 A dialog box appears asking if you are sure before you can continue.
 You can still save the model.
 3. Select **Create model**.
    The model results appear in the Display Area under the Model tab.
-   The Model Metrics box (Figure 8, Box 1) shows the name, coefficient of determination, mean squared error, and model formula.
+   The Model Metrics box (Figure 7, Box 1) shows the name, coefficient of determination, mean squared error, and model formula.
-   For a simple (single-independent-variable) linear regression, the model results also display a graph (Figure 8, Box 2).
+   For a simple (single-independent-variable) linear regression, the model results also display a graph (Figure 7, Box 2).
    **Note**: No graph appears for a multiple linear regression.

-   ![alt text](/images/ModelResults.jpg "Screenshot of model results") *Figure 8.
+   ![alt text](/images/ModelResults.jpg "Screenshot of model results") *Figure 7.
 Model results*

 **To make a prediction**
-1. In the Make a Prediction panel (Figure 8, Box 3), enter the Feature value you wish to use to make a prediction.
+1. In the Make a Prediction panel (Figure 7, Box 3), enter the Feature value you wish to use to make a prediction.

 2. Select **Make Prediction**.
-   The predicted Target value appears in the Prediction field (Figure 8, Box 4).
+   The predicted Target value appears in the Prediction field (Figure 7, Box 4).

 ### Saving and loading models
 After creating your model, you can save it from the Model tab and reload at a later time.

 **To save a model**
-1. From the Model tab, select **Save model** (Figure 8, Box 5).
+1. From the Model tab, select **Save model** (Figure 7, Box 5).
 2. Navigate to the location where you want to save.
 3. Enter your desired file name and select **Save**.
-   The file saves with a .joblib extension, and a dialog box appears to inform you of the successful save (Figure 9).
+   The file saves with a .joblib extension, and a dialog box appears to inform you of the successful save (Figure 8).
 5. Select **OK**.

    ![alt text](/images/Saved_message.jpg "Screenshot of successful save message")
-   *Figure 9.
+   *Figure 8.
 Successful save message*

 **To reload a model**
-1. From the Data tab, select **Open Model** (Figure 2, Box 3).
+1. From the Data tab, select **Open Model**.
 2. Navigate to the location of your saved model's .joblib file.
 3. Double-click the file or select it and select **Open**.
-   A dialog box opens to inform you the model has been loaded successfully (Figure 10).
+   A dialog box opens to inform you the model has been loaded successfully (Figure 9).
 4. Select **OK**.

    ![alt text](/images/Load_model.jpg "Screenshot of successful model reload message")
-   *Figure 10.
+   *Figure 9.
 Successful model reload message*

 ### Additional help
-For a quick summary of the LRM App's usage instructions, click the **Help** tab at any time while using the app (Figure 11).
+You can access these usage instructions at any time while using the LRM App by selecting the Help tab (Figure 11).

 ![alt text](/images/HelpTab.jpg "Screenshot of help tab contents")
-   *Figure 11.
+   *Figure 10.
 Help tab display*